Pastoral Care at Hurstmere

 Support

-We offer a range of support which includes: Early Intervention Team’s Referral programme, Accelerated Reading, Peer Mentoring, SEMH support, Educational Psychologist, Student Welfare Access Panel – SWAP, Place2Be, Counselling and the School Nurse.
+We offer a range of support which includes: Early Intervention Team’s Referral programme, Accelerated Reading, Peer Mentoring, SEMH support, Educational Psychologist, Student Welfare and Access Panel – SWAP.

 We can also support pupils by recommending external agencies such as GPs, CAMHS and EHCP along with Bexley student support.
 Pupils in Year 7 may also be selected to take part in other supportive programmes run by a variety of staff at school.